Sabotnik/static-site/_posts/2020-01-31-i-want-to-be-a-doctor---.md

 “John is always helping out,” says his mother Salome.
 “He is always reading with his brother (Daudii) and sister (Nainkwa) and he helps the neighbor kids with their English."

 Why does John choose to spend so much time helping others?
-John recently told his teacher, Yoeza Mnzava, with tears in his eyes: “We are taught at the Same Learning Center to help others...especially less-privileged people...as a way of paying back to our community.”&nbsp;
+John recently told his teacher, Yoeza Mnzava, with tears in his eyes: “We are taught at the Same Learning Center to help others…especially less-privileged people…as a way of paying back to our community.”&nbsp;

 John's mother Salome and her husband Mkirindi want to provide a better life for their children but are unable to put all three through school because they are unskilled workers who are paid less than $12 a week.